abitofhelp/bazel8_go/README.md

 Key components include:

-- **Greeting Package**: Provides functionality for generating personalized greeting messages with formatted monetary amounts.
+- **Greeting Package**: Provides functionality for generating personalized greeting messages.
 It demonstrates proper error handling, context management, and parameter validation.

 - **Logger Package**: Implements a context-aware logger that includes context information in log messages.
 It provides different logging levels (info, warning, error, fatal) and follows a singleton pattern with a DefaultLogger instance.